 We will have five programming labs.
 Except for the first lab, labs should be done in groups of up to three.
 Start looking for a partner on day one.

-There are five labs.
+In the current design, there are five labs.
 60% of the grade in the class will be based on lab work, with a breakdown as follows:

-- 5% Getting Started Lab (done individually, no slip-days!)
+- 5% Getting Started Lab (done individually)

 - 10% Producer-Consumer Lab

-- 15% Queueing/Scheduling Lab
+- 10% Queueing/Scheduling Lab

-- 15% Device Driver Lab
+- 20% Device Driver Lab

 - 15% Paging Lab